Knicks vs. Cavaliers Injury Report Today - April 23

 - The Knicks put up 116 points per game, 9.1 more points than the 106.9 the Cavaliers allow.

-- The Knicks have seen a downturn in scoring recently, putting up 115.5 points per game in their last 10 contests, 0.5 points fewer than the 116 they've scored this season.
+- The Knicks have seen a downturn in scoring lately, racking up 115.5 points per game in their last 10 outings, 0.5 points fewer than the 116 they've scored this year.

 Knicks vs. Cavaliers Betting Info